Rachel Jackson

 Rachel Jackson (née Donelson; June 15, 1767 – December 22, 1828) was the wife of Andrew Jackson, the seventh president of the United States.
 She lived with him at their home at the Hermitage, where she died just days after his election and before his inauguration in 1829—therefore she never served as first lady, a role assumed by her niece, Emily Donelson.

 Rachel Jackson was married at first to Lewis Robards in Nashville.
 In about 1791, she eloped with Andrew Jackson, believing that Robards had secured the couple a divorce.
-It was later revealed that he had not, meaning that her marriage to Jackson was inadvertently bigamous.
+It was later revealed that he had not, meaning that her marriage to Jackson was bigamous.
 They were forced to remarry in 1794 after the divorce had been finalized.

-She had a close relationship with her husband, and was usually anxious while he was away tending to military or political affairs.
+She had a close relationship with her husband.
+She was usually anxious while he was away tending to military or political affairs.
 A Presbyterian, Rachel was noted for her deep religious piety.
 During the deeply personal prelude to the 1828 election, she was the subject of extremely negative attacks from the supporters of Andrew Jackson's opponent, John Quincy Adams.
 Jackson believed that these attacks had hastened her death, and thus blamed his political enemies.

 Early life and education

 Rachel Donelson was born near the Banister River, about ten miles from Chatham, Virginia, in Pittsylvania County on June 15, 1767.
-Her father was Colonel John Donelson (1718–1785), co-founder of Nashville, Tennessee, and her mother was Rachel Stockley Donelson (1730–1801).
-Her great-grandfather, Patrick Donelson, was born in Scotland about 1670.
+Her father was Colonel John Donelson (1718–1785), co-founder of Nashville, Tennessee, and her mother was Rachel Shockley Donelson (1730–1801).
+Her great-grandfather Patrick Donelson was born in Scotland about 1670.
 She had seven brothers and three sisters: